Skip to main content

 • Protect the services in their local area upon which people rely

-• Tackle issues relating to climate and nature crises
+• Tackle issues relating to climate, nature crises and the local environment

 • Grow and scale the impact of existing community businesses